Alachisoft/NCache-Samples/java/Dependency/README.md

 - config.properties have been changed according to the configurations.
 	- Change the cache name
+	- Configure the file path for file dependency.
+	- Make sure file specified exists on the path.
 - By default, this sample uses 'demoCache', make sure that cache is running.

 ### Build and Run the Sample